Payment of defined benefits

 The initial payment of defined benefits payable to members or beneficiaries other than in the form of regular installments must take into account the plan's degree of solvency.
 The degree of solvency is established based on the information in the most recent document sent to Retraite Québec, that is, based either on the plan's actuarial valuation report or on the notice presenting the plan's financial situation.
 This rule does not apply to

 The applicable degree of solvency is the most recent degree determined prior to the date of the valuation of the benefits for the purposes of payment.
 For example, for a request to transfer benefits within 90 days following receipt of the statement of cessation of membership, the applicable degree of solvency will be the most recent degree determined prior to the date on which active membership ended.
-In the case of a death benefit, it will be the most recent degree determined prior to the date on which the death occured.
+In the case of a death benefit, it will be the most recent degree determined prior to the date on which the death occurred.

 The administrator may decide to add to the amount that cannot be paid under the above-mentioned rule an amount of up to 5% of the maximum pensionable earnings (MPE), without exceeding 5% of the assets of the plan determined on a solvency basis.